pinedrop/transcripts_ui/README.md

 Transcripts UI renders an HTML element for each of its components.
 Each component element has a data-transcripts-id attribute set to the trid.
-Each component also has a data-transcripts-role attribute set to one of the following roles:
+Each component also has a data-transcripts-role attribute set to one of the following roles.

-* transcript
+* transcript: the element in which the transcript appears.
-* hit-panel
+* hit-panel: the element in which hits are shown, if a term search has occurred.
-* transcript-controls
+* transcript-controls: controls that alter the appearance of the transcript, such as tier controls and display mode controls.
-* video-controls
+* video-controls: controls for AV playback, including buttons for previous line, same line, next line, and so on.

 Your module is responsible for providing markup including an HTML 5 audio or video tag contained within an element that has the